Michal Gonda

 Michal Gonda (born 29 August 1982) is a Slovak football midfielder who played for the Czech 2. liga club MFK Karviná.

 Career

-Gonda played for Slovakian lower-league MFK Dolný Kubín, then considered the strongest club in the Orava region.
+Gonda played for Slovak lower-league MFK Dolný Kubín, then considered the strongest club in the Orava region.
 He spent three seasons with 1.
 FC Slovácko and played 33 matches, including 5 appearances in the Gambrinus Liga.

 During the 2013 season at MFK Karviná, Gonda played as a substitute for the first nine matches, and got his first start during the tenth match.